 Over 350 Camaro participated in last year's event!

-The 16th Annual Camaro Nationals were held at the Frederick Fairgrounds/Eventplex, Frederick MD, on June 20 & 21, 2014.
+The 16th Annual Camaro Nationals were held on June 20 & 21, 2014.
 Those arriving Thursday were again treated to a Camaro Cruise to downtown, where the Frederick businesses opened their streets and shops to our participants.
 Many were heard talking about the great time they had, and said they would be sure to come on Thursday again next year.

 Friday evening's Dinner and Charity Auction broke our standing record, by raising ten thousand dollars!
 Participants, judges, and sponsors, all opened their hearts and wallets, to bid on an a fantastic display of donated items, including: